YannickMyxe/DiscordBotPaladins/README.md

 # DiscordBotPaladins
 A discord Bot for Paladins

-A work in progress Bot
+A work in progress Bot for my Discor server